 To change the priority order of the courses on your Law Lottery Choices list, click on a course and use the "Up" or "Down" buttons to re-order your list;

-3L’s only: If you are selected for a journal editor, moot court director, or clinic director position for Fall semester, you will be automatically registered for the position.
+3L’s only: If you are registered for a journal editor, moot court director, or clinic director position for Fall semester, you will be automatically registered for the position in the Spring semester.

-2L’s only: You will be pre-enrolled for Maynard Pirsig moot court for the Fall lottery.
-The Maynard Pirsig moot court registration is a place-holder until journal and specialty moot court selections have been made.
+2L’s only: You will be pre-enrolled for your journal or moot court writing course in the Spring term.
 You do not need to bid on the course.

 When you are satisfied with the rank order of your course choices, click Submit (note: you may later enter the Lottery page and change your choices until the Lottery period closes).

-The next page shows the selections you have made.
+The next page in the Lottery system displays the selections you have made.
 This page also gives you the option to:

 - Print your choices for future reference by using your browser’s “Print” button;